Ruddrayadav/Ruddrayadav/README.md

 ### 💻 Latest Projects
+- **Ai Resume Analyzer** - An Ai Web app that analyse your resume and gave u wording's
 - **RudraFlix** - Netflix Like App using React js , tailwind  and API's
 - **DynamicWebsite** - HTML5,CSS,Gsap animation's
 - **SecureMessaging-App** - Greate terminal based messaging app with encyrpted login and password used to secure user data